Looking for information on naming or making changes to a beneficiary? Read on for all the details.

 - If you haven’t chosen a beneficiary, or if they pass away before you, your Life Insurance and AD&D proceeds will be paid to your estate.

 When you enrol in ASEBP benefits, you are asked to designate your beneficiary(ies) by completing an Appointment of Beneficiary(ies) form with your employer.
 If you are unsure who you named as your beneficiary(ies), we recommend you complete a new form.
 Alternatively, you can talk to your employer about accessing your original form.

 As there can be legal implications with designating a beneficiary, you may want to consider consulting a lawyer before making your decision.

 Updating your beneficiaries

-If you’re an active employee, please submit your form directly to your employer.
-If you are an early retiree, substitute teacher, casual staff member, part-time employee, Retired Incentive for Teachers and Employees (RITE) recipient or are collecting Extended Disability Benefits but are no longer connected to your employer, please submit your Appointment of Beneficiary(ies) form directly to us.
+If you're an early retiree, participating in the Supplemental Package, Retirement Incentive for Teachers and Employees (RITE) recipient or are collecting Extended Disability Benefits but are no longer working for your employer, please submit your Appointment of Beneficiary(ies) form directly to us.